AmarokIce/AmarokIce/README.md

 # :wave: Hello there!

 :star2: Here is AmarokIce!
 You can call he IceWolf or Ice.</br>
-:wolf: This is a stupid wolf, always wanna have some pineapple🍍.</br>
+:wolf: A stupid wolf, and always wanna have some pineapple🍍.</br>
 :closed_book: AmarokIce love to mark the project is a Free Software, but he didn't like someone sell the code with out any work.
-His Pineapple License is a Free but ask the people who sell the code to provide their own efforts.</br>
+His Pineapple License is a Free but ask the people who sell the code to provide their own efforts.</p>

-:+1: Good thing is Open Source!<br />
+:+1: Open Source are nice things!<br />
-:-1: Never ask any like 'Are you learning in a Computer Engineering Dept class?', he is a designer.<br />
+:-1: Never ask any like 'Are you learning in a Computer Engineering Dept class?'.<br />

 # :star2: Smell it！